firatozen/Microsoft-Azure-Data-Scientist-Associate-DP-100-Specialization/README.md

 ## Acknowledgements

-I would like to thank the Microsoft team for creating this well-structured and industry-relevant course, and the supportive community of learners who added so much to the experience.
+I'd like to thank the Microsoft team for creating this well-structured and industry-relevant course, and the supportive community of learners who added so much to the experience.